Halfway Houses in Virginia, MN

 Pear Lake Womens Program Hope House - 60.1 miles from Virginia, MN

-Pear Lake Womens Program Hope House is a halfway house in Grand Rapids, MN, 55744 zip code.
+Pear Lake Womens Program Hope House is a sober living house in Grand Rapids, Minnesota, 55744 zip code.

 Address: 2086 Ridgeway Drive, Grand Rapids, MN 55744 in Itasca County